At Bridge School, we:

 - Empower tech workers and organizations to embed ethics into their everyday decisions.

-- Work with organizations to create systemic change within the tech community by helping them build equitable, people-focussed processes.
+- Work with organizations to create systemic change within the tech community by helping them build equitable, people-focused processes.

 We believe in a transformed tech community that builds things with integrity by everyone, for everyone.